Become part of our PRiSMA family and receive interesting news about light & color, new products, webinars and much more in our free PRiSMA newsletter!

 How to Use the Daylight Hack in Everyday Life

 You may not always have time for a long walk in the morning.
-However, targeted light pulses often have an effect even in small doses—provided they are biologically effective.
-This is where BluCynk comes in: as a filter attachment or FitOver model, it transforms existing light—whether outdoors or indoors—into an activating signal that supports your internal clock.
+But targeted light can often be effective even in small doses—provided they are biologically active.
+This is exactly where BluCynk comes in: Whether as a filter attachment or a FitOver model, it enhances the natural 480 nm signal that your body’s clock looks to in the light that surrounds you.

-BluCynk is best used in the morning until early afternoon—ideally in natural daylight or by an open window.
-Just ten to twenty minutes of targeted light exposure can be enough to noticeably strengthen your biological rhythm.
-BluCynk can also be easily integrated into your lunch break, when working from home, while reading, or on your way to work.
+It’s best to use BluCynk in the morning through early afternoon—ideally in natural daylight or with a window open.
+Just ten to twenty minutes of targeted light exposure can be enough to noticeably enhance your sense of natural daylight.
+BluCynk can also be easily incorporated into your routine during your lunch break, while working from home, while reading, or on your way to work.

 This allows you to make the most of the available light and give your day exactly the boost your body needs.